Environmental DNA (eDNA) monitoring

 Learn more

-Dr. Cheryl Ames uses eDNA and Bento Lab to study marine biodiversity, predicting species presence like box jellyfish and octopus.
-Her work supports fisheries and conservation, making DNA analysis portable and accessible for field research, ensuring sustainability and rapid monitoring in changing ocean environments.
+Dr. Cheryl Ames uses Bento Lab to predict the presence of species like box jellyfish and octopus.
+This approach delivers rapid data, helping fisheries and conservation efforts in changing ocean environments.

 Learn more